infinitered/gluegun/docs/tutorial-making-a-movie-cli.md

 }
 ```

 The source is commented, so read through it.
-We define the `getMovie` funciton in the extension and then attach a new object to the toolbox that will contain the function (and any future ones we make).
+We define the `getMovie` function in the extension and then attach a new object to the toolbox that will contain the function (and any future ones we make).
 This will be available to any commands we make.

 ## Create a command